jstowe3/access-control/README.md

 *many-to-many relationships between roles and features*

-Each actors.Role object knows which features it can access.
+Each Role object knows which features it can access.

-Each actors.Feature object knows which Roles can access it.
+Each Feature object knows which Roles can access it.

-Create a Redis set for each role:
+We create a Redis set for each role:

 - sRole:{role-id}

     - contains feature-keys

-Create a Redis set for each feature:
+We create a Redis set for each feature:

 - sFeature:{feature-id}

     - contains role-keys

-Need methods to:
+The Access Control System should include methods to:

 - add a new role